freeCodeCamp/chapter/README.md

 ## Contributing

-* Please read the [contributing guidelines  and steps needed to setup Chapter locally](CONTRIBUTING.md).
+* Please read the [contributing guidelines  and steps needed to setup **_Chapter_** locally](CONTRIBUTING.md).
 We take you from local setup to submitting pull requests.

-* You should [join our Discord server](https://discord.gg/PXqYtEh) to get connected and follow announcements.
+* [Join our chat](https://chat.freecodecamp.org/channel/chapter) to get connected and follow announcements.

 ## License

-Copyright © 2020 freeCodeCamp.org
+Copyright © 2021 freeCodeCamp.org

 The computer software is licensed under the [BSD-3-Clause](LICENSE) license.

 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful volunteers ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->